-You can also follow us on Twitter.
-We tweet the latest Grant Alerts several times a week.
+Follow us on Twitter to get our latest Grant Alerts, including community-based opportunities not included here.
 And please subscribe to our free e-newsletter for featured Grant Alerts.

 GrantProse takes care to ensure that the information provided on our Grant Alerts page is accurate and timely; however, we can’t guarantee that this will always be true.
 Be sure to check the funding agency and original source to verify information about these grant opportunities.

 Agency: The William T. Grant Foundation

 Award Amount: $100,000-$600,000 across 2 to 3 years